CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Constrained-Softassign Gradient Optimization Algorithm

 \begin{CJK*}{UTF8}{gkai}

 \end{CJK*}

-For $n =\tilde{n}$, Step 3, Step 5, and Step 6 require $O(n^3)$ operations per iteration regardless of fast and sparse matrix computation.
-Step 4 requires $O(n^2)$ operations per inner iteration.
-Step 8 transforms the doubly stochastic matrix $N$ back to a matching matrix $M$ by the Hungarian, which requires $O(n^3)$ in the worst-case scenario.
-In conclusion, this algorithm has time complexity $O(n^3)$ per iteration and space complexity $O(n^2)$.
+For $n =\tilde{n}$, Step 4 requires $O(n^2)$ operations.
+Step 6 and Step 9 require $O(n^3)$ operations per iteration regardless of fast and sparse matrix computation.
+Step 8 requires $O({Tn^2})$ operations where $T$ is the number of iterations in the Sinkhorn method (discussed in the previous part).
+Step 12 transforms the doubly stochastic matrix $N$ back to a matching matrix $M$ using the Hungary method, which requires $O(n^3)$ operations in the worst-case scenario.
+In conclusion, this algorithm has time complexity $O(n^3+Tn^2)$ per iteration and space complexity $O(n^2)$.